skyfe79/Awesome/README.md

 - [sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
 Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
 - [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
 - [stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
-- [claudia](https://github.com/getAsterisk/claudia) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
+- [opcode](https://github.com/getAsterisk/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
-- [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
+- [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is the leading open-source RAG engine, converging cutting-edge RAG with Agent capabilities to build the superior context layer for LLMs.
 - [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
 - [mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
 - [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.